icedmoca/bestbuybot/README.md

 # bestbuypokibot

-## This is against BestBuys TOS DON't USE
+## This is against BestBuys TOS DON'T USE
 ## For educational purposes only!

 Browser based (chrome recomended)